mmoollllee/mail-backup/README.md

 - Download emails via IMAP as eml files.
 - Configure local storage paths and file names based on email attributes (like date).
 - Handles duplicated backups.
+- Limit/filter by "newer than x days" number.
-- Limit/filter by "last days" number.
+- Limit/filter by "older than x days" number.
+- Delete files from server after backup

 Tipp: You may search your emails with a desktop search app, like [Recoll](https://www.lesbonscomptes.com/recoll/).

 ## Disclaimer

-- Tested only on Linux.
+- Tested only on Linux and macOS.
 There is no plan to support Windows, even though there should be only minor issues with path handling.
-- Some (minimal) experience with the Linux command line and YAML files required!
+- Some (minimal) experience with the UNIX command line and YAML files required!

 ## Start up